jmandel/smart-imaging/README.md

 Try the SMART Imaging Demo Stack live:

-* https://imaging-app.argo.run is a Demo SMART Imaging App that can connect to any SMART on FHIR Clinical + Imaging endpoints.
+* https://imaging.argo.run/app/viewer/ is the Demo SMART Imaging App served from the stack.
+The same React app can also be deployed as a static site, with its server list edited in the browser Settings panel.

 * https://imaging.argo.run/smart-sandbox/fhir/ImagingStudy is a SMART on FHIR FHIR Imaging endpoint.
 Note that `smart-sandbox` can be replaced with other configuration keys to change server behavior.
 See <a href="#config">config section</a> below.